ArmorDarks/corva-react-task/README.md

    In the future, when more complex selectors will appear, `reselect` should be used to treat the lack of any caching within `redux`.
 Due to the simple nature of the current selectors, it's not used yet.

+- `redux-thunk`

+   That task doesn't require support of the complex async action, so a primitive, but effective `redux-thunk` is well-enough.

+   In fact, even within complex scenarios, it holds quite well in hands of experienced with Promises developers, or backed up by the `async`/`await`.

 - `Sass`

    The most popular preprocessor for CSS.